 In The Anderson Method, you’ll learn the secrets of permanent weight loss, revealed by licensed psychotherapist William Anderson, who lost 140 pounds after 25 years of obesity and failure with more diets than he can count.
 In doing that, he discovered the ground breaking formula for permanent weight loss that he teaches as Therapeutic Psychogenics, The Anderson Method.
 After maintaining his weight loss for over twenty years, and helping hundreds of his clients to experience this same success, he is spreading the word.
 Today, he is teaching other therapists in their own communities, as trained and licensed providers of The Anderson Method.
-In this book, he shares his story and his unique methods with you.
+In this book, eBook and audiobook, he shares his story and his unique methods with you.

 Forward by Mark Lupo, M.D